-Rick Jones was on the Danny Bondaduce Show to talk about family law, divorce, and child custody in Washington.
+Rick Jones, one of our founders, was on the Danny Bonaduce Show to talk about family law, divorce, and custody in Washington.
 One caller had a question about her rights as a grandparent and whether or not she needed to get permission from both her daughter and son-in-law to take her grandchildren out of Washington.

 Caller: “I need to take my grandchildren down to Florida to visit family.
 My daughter and I have been estranged for three years due to drugs.
 I get to see the kids, who are teenagers, through their father.
 He has given his permission.
 Do I have to get my daughter’s permission to take them to Florida?”

 This question gets complicated fast.